Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 The absorption of the toxins which are produced by putrefactive microorganisms

-does not necessarily depend on pathologically altered mucosae in the GI tract.
+does not necessarily depend on pathologically altered mucosae in the G.I.

-On the other hand, inflammations of the lower colon or the duodenum have been
+tract.
+On the other hand, inflammations of the lower colon or the duodenum have

 inflammation will alter the permeability of the intestinal mucosae promoting